sannae/the-notebook/docs/cloud/docker.md

     > Example: `docker exec -it postgres14 psql -U root`

+* `docker stop CONTAINER_NAME_OR_ID`: it sends a `SIGTERM` signal to the primary process inside the container, letting it shut down on its own time and with its own clean-up procedure
+* `docker kill CONTAINER_NAME_OR_ID`: it sends a `SIGKILL` signal to the primary process inside the container, shutting it down _immediately_; it's automatically used by the Docker Server if the container's process does not respond to the `docker stop` command within 10 seconds.

 * `docker logs CONTAINER_NAME_OR_ID`: it shows the logs of the specified `CONTAINER_NAME_OR_ID`

+* `docker system prune`: it removes all stopped containers, all networks not used, all dangling images, all build cache

 ## `Dockerfile`